Daniel-Chin/Python_Lib/readme.md

 ## stats.py
 What I learned from Statistics for Business and Finance.

+## summarize_dependencies.py
+Examines a directory of .py files and find all imports.

 ## terminalsize.py
 Contributors of this code: Alexander Belchenko, Harco Kuppens, Justin Riley.